Jean Willes

-Jean Donahue (born Jean Willes; April 15, 1923 – January 3, 1989) was an American film and television actress.
+Jean Willes (April 15, 1923 – January 3, 1989) was an American film and television actress.
 She appeared in approximately 65 films in her 38-year career.
+Willes is familiar to modern viewers for her roles in several Three Stooges short subjects.

 Early years

-Born Jean Willes in Los Angeles to William Simmons Willes and Velma Harrington Duncan Willes, she spent part of her childhood in Seattle and part in Salt Lake City.
+She was born in Los Angeles to William Simmons Willes and Velma Harrington Duncan Willes, and spent part of her childhood in Seattle and part in Salt Lake City.
 After she and her parents returned to Los Angeles, she began acting with a little theater group there.
+She married Frank Donahue in 1944, and played small roles in feature films for Paramount Pictures.